lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Fragment format

    A fragment comprises a fragmentation header and a fragment payload, and conforms to the format shown in {{Fig-FragFormat}}.
-The fragment payload carries a subset of either an IPv6 packet after header compression or an IPv6 packet which could not be compressed.
+The fragment payload carries a subset of either a SCHC header or an IPv6 header or the original IPv6 packet payload which could not be compressed.
    A fragment is the payload in the L2 protocol data unit (PDU).

 ~~~~